 Messing Library is the hub of the Middle School.
 Students and faculty are drawn to the vast collection of the latest and greatest novels available both in print and on Nook eReaders.
 The Messing Library plays a key role in the Middle School curriculum.
 The librarian collaborates and team teaches with the faculty to integrate authentic inquiry-based learning, research, and information literacy within the content areas.

-Students learn to draft a research question, turn it into a thesis statement, develop outlines for their projects or essays, find appropriate information from the collection of 10,000 books and 600 eBooks, and learn to use the plethora of databases available on the library website.
-Students practice academic integrity when extracting information from text, taking notes, paraphrasing, evaluating websites, and developing bibliographies in order to showcase their learning.
+Students learn to draft a research question, turn it into a thesis statement, develop outlines for their projects or essays, find appropriate information from the collection of more than 11,000 books and 780 eBooks, and learn to use the plethora of databases available on the library website.
+Students practice academic integrity when extracting information from text, taking notes, paraphrasing, evaluating websites and developing bibliographies in order to showcase their learning.
 Messing Library exceeds all Missouri State School Library standards.
-Messing Library is staffed by a full time teacher-librarian who has Master’s Degrees in both K-8 Education and in Library and Information Studies.
+Messing Library is staffed by a full-time teacher-librarian who has master’s degrees in both K-8 education and in library and information studies.

 McCulloch Library (Grades 9-12)

-The McCulloch Library is central to promoting information literacy, research, and reading at the Upper School.
+The McCulloch Library is central to promoting information literacy, research and reading at the Upper School.
 Two full-time librarians work closely with the Upper School faculty to integrate research into the curriculum and to teach students the skills and strategies they need to navigate information ethically and effectively.
-Our library staff also is dedicated to helping students develop intellectual curiosity and a love of reading.
+Our library staff is also dedicated to helping students develop intellectual curiosity and a love for reading.
 The library is stocked with a rich collection of popular fiction and non-fiction books, and our librarians are always happy to recommend books to students and faculty.

 The McCulloch Library building is located centrally on the Upper School campus and is a hub of activity with an average of 1500 visitors per day.
-McCulloch houses over 20,000 books and provides access to over 30 databases and over 400 e-books.
-The audiovisual collection includes over 1,000 DVDs, over 300 CDs, six Nooks, six Kindles, and a wide variety of camera and video equipment.
-In the library, students can receive research or academic assistance from the librarians, gather sources, collaborate on assignments, or find a quiet spot to read or study.
+McCulloch houses more than 17,000 books and provides access to more than 30 databases and 600 e-books.
+The audiovisual collection includes more than 1,000 DVDs, 300 CDs, six Nooks, six Kindles, and a wide variety of camera and video equipment.
+In the library, students can receive research and academic assistance from the librarians, gather sources, collaborate on assignments or find a quiet spot to study.